Interim government of Ramón J. Velásquez: Defense

 Defense Minister Radamés Muñoz León, along with military and civilian collaborators, traveled to Washington, D.C., to seek approval from the U.S. State Department and Department of Defense to overthrow Velásquez's transitional government, halt elections, and install an authoritarian regime.
 Velásquez attempted to replace Muñoz and the military leadership for most of his presidency, succeeding only after the election of Rafael Caldera.

 Human Rights Watch reported allegations of links between police, military members, and drug trafficking, as well as suspicions that drug money was funding the 1993 presidential campaign.
 In August 1993, retired National Guard General Ramón Guillén Dávila and other officers, including National Guard General Orlando Hernández Villegas, head of the anti-drug unit, were arrested.

-Economy
+Economics

 Velásquez's economic measures included implementing a value-added tax (IVA), restructuring income tax, and enacting the Business Assets Tax Law and the Consumer Protection Law, which delegated price control responsibilities to governors and mayors.

 After Banco Latino, one of Venezuela's largest banks, became insolvent, Velásquez's government intervened, appointing a new board.
 This action triggered panic and a massive withdrawal of funds from the banking sector.
 The Ministry of Defense, which had entrusted most of its funds to Banco Latino, faced difficulties in paying its employees' salaries.

 In November 1993, Velásquez suspended the privatization program initiated by the previous administration, freezing the sale of Aeropostal, a racetrack, two electric companies, a hotel, and a sugar mill.